Interoperable-data/ERA_vocabulary/README.md

 # era-vocabulary
+> [!CAUTION]
+> **We are in the process of migrating this repository in a new Gitlab instance.
+We will archive this repository in the next days.
+A link to the new repository will be provided when available.
+Sorry for the inconvenience**.
+>
 This is the repository where the vocabulary (ontology) for the European Union Agency for Railways is being developed and released.
 The online documentation for this vocabulary is available at https://data-interop.era.europa.eu/era-vocabulary/, and its URI is http://data.europa.eu/949/.
 All ontology components (classes, properties) use this base URI and are dereferenceable (e.g., http://data.europa.eu/949/Track).

 The repository is organised as in the following folders: